BruceXinXin/pl-matplotlib/README.rst

     local/pl-matplotlib chrisproject_matplotlib    \
     /incoming /outgoing -x 5 -y 4 -z 3 -s 1000,800 -rz -90 -ry -90

-Then the result is like this
+Then the result is like this:

 .. image:: img/SAG-anon.png